 Much of Harris’ work has been in a one-on-one capacity, but this year she’s looking to spread her professional acumen in a wider capacity.

-“A goal I have for myself is to book 10 speaking engagements in 2020.
+“A goal I have for myself is to book 10 speaking engagements [this year].
 Plus I have been invited to submit topic proposals for two organizations with upcoming annual meetings,” Harris says.

 “Though I’ve been speaking and training for years, it’s primarily been for work.
 I’m thrilled, and sometimes anxious, to be able to share my expertise and experiences on how to overcome the fear of change and uncertainty to accomplish your business and life goals.”